-Superior Water Filtration Is Key to Protecting Power Generation Processes
+Superior Water Filtration Is Key

 For the power generation industry, including steam turbine, nuclear, and hydroelectric power plants, water filtration is required in many applications, such as boilers, turbines and cooling towers, and is essential for cooling.
 Water that contains too high an amount of dirt, debris, and Total Suspended Solids (TSS) can cause fouling, scale buildup, and reduced plant efficiency, requiring increased maintenance and downtime.
 Therefore, good water filtration is critical to ensure safe, reliable production, extend equipment life, and increase the intervals between equipment cleaning or necessary maintenance.

 For example, when fresh water is taken from lakes, rivers and aquifers, filtering the raw water removes organic, aquatic, and other solids, which enables it to be used as process and cooling water.
 Similarly, in once-through systems, water filtration in plant cooling systems and condensers enables filtered water to circulate through pipes and absorb heat from the system.
 Then the warmed, filtered water is cycled back to its original, natural source.

 In power plant cooling towers, water filtration improves cooling efficiency while reducing fouling and plugging.
 It does so by filtering out dust/solids and by reducing scale in connected cooling water systems.

 In process equipment, water filtration can remove suspended scale and debris from heat exchangers and cooling systems to prevent fouling and clogging of equipment and nozzles.
 When contaminants are filtered from water before reaching spray nozzles, this prevents fouling, abrasion, nozzle wear, and keeps the nozzles debris free.